Orientation: Building the Board Team

 Every other year, most school boards gain at least one new member, and some even acquire a new majority of four or more new members.
 Whenever new members join the governance team — including the hiring of a new superintendent — it is valuable to go "back to the basics," in order to help orient the newcomers with board governance processes.

-To assist boards with this orientation, IASB makes available "Orienting New School Board Members on the way to Becoming a High-Performing Board Team."
+To assist boards with this orientation, IASB makes available "Orientation: Building the Board Team."
 This publication outlines the "nuts and bolts" work of school boards in a process designed to facilitate conversations about a school district's identity, purpose and the board processes available to fulfill that purpose.